Continually Updated Clinical Reference

 The clinical symptoms can be prevented by use of a low-phenylalanine diet soon after birth.
 In most developed countries, all newborns are screened for PKU.
 Increasingly, a lifelong low-phenylalanine diet is recommended to prevent later deterioration in cognitive functions.
 Women with PKU who were successfully treated do not have clinical manifestations themselves but still have phenylalanine blood levels high enough to cause brain damage to a fetus if they become pregnant.
 To avoid this, they should start to follow the diet again before they become pregnant.

-Fragile X syndrome is the most common inherited form of mental retardation and, after Down syndrome, its most common genetic form.
+Fragile X syndrome is the most common inherited form of intellectual disability and, after Down syndrome, the most common genetic form.
 It is X linked, with dominant inheritance, and the penetrance is lower in females.
 Because of a constriction at the location Xq27.3, it appears as if the chromosome is fragile and a part of it is breaking off.

 Prepubertal boys with this syndrome look quite normal.
 They often are restless and hyperactive and have a short attention span.
 Their developmental milestones, especially speech development, are delayed.
 After puberty, the characteristic phenotypical features may appear.
 They include an oblong face, prominent ears and jaw, and macroorchidism.
-Most have moderate mental retardation, but retardation is more severe in others.
-Male carriers do not have mental retardation.
-Females with fragile X syndrome who have the full mutation and are symptomatic usually have learning disabilities or mild mental retardation.
+Most have moderate intellectual disability, but disability is more severe in others.
+Male carriers do not have intellectual disability.
+Females with fragile X syndrome who have the full mutation and are symptomatic usually have learning disabilities or mild intellectual disability.
 Behavioral symptoms have been described in these individuals, ie, hyperactivity and social withdrawal in approximately 50% and depression in approximately 25%.

 Maternal infections